skills17/competition-manager/TROUBLESHOOTING.md

 This is required to run Node.js and PHP commands.
 Otherwise, you might encounter `EPERM` errors.

-## I'm getting a `Permission denied` error when downloading/decrypting the tasks and I'm on Linux/MacOS
+## I'm getting a `Permission denied` error when downloading/decrypting the tasks, and I'm on Linux/macOS

 __Issue:__